Ashu-hub/All-About-Java/InterviewQuestionsJava-Main.md

 **8. What is difference between String, StringBuffer and StringBuilder in java ?**

-		Ans:- StringBuilder is not Thread Safe, StringBuffer is Thread Safe, String is Thread Safe
+		Ans:- StringBuilder is not Thread Safe, StringBuffer is Thread Safe, String is Thread Safe *StringBuilder and StringBuffer is mutable class while String is Immutable class*

 **Q) How substring can cause memory leak?**

 	How substring() works internally: